 - Try to have at least a dozen entries to start with.

-Next, Eliminate Anyone Who’s Not Viable
+Next, Eliminate Anyone Who’s Not A Viable Target Market

 Now that you’ve created your list, your next job is to eliminate any entries that simply don’t present a viable opportunity.